-Staff Liaison
+Staff Liaison (Page 19)

-- The Staff Liaisons provide a critical role for the City and serve as the link between City staff, City Council, and Commissioners. - The Staff Liaison's responsibilities include: - Prepares the monthly meeting agendas. - o Coordinates, distributes, and post all agendas, ensuring public participation. - o Adjourns the meeting if there is a lack of quorum 15 minutes after start time.
+- Staff liaison(s) serve as the link between City staff, City Council, and Board members. - The staff liaison's responsibilities include: - Prepares the monthly meeting agendas. - Coordinates, distributes, and post all agendas, ensuring public participation. - Adjourns the meeting if there is a lack of quorum 15 minutes after start time. - Facilitates the transmission of the ARB's interests, concerns, and recommendations to the City Manager and City Council. - Provide staff reports to the Board seven days in advance of each meeting.